In This Article

 Once again, this isn’t the case when using a centralized wallet.
 For example, suppose you have $1,000 worth of Ethereum held on a crypto exchange.
 You want to transfer that Ethereum to another person.
 First, you’d need to request a withdrawal from your exchange account.
 After that, you’d need to wait for the exchange to approve the withdrawal.

-While in most cases the withdrawal will be approved swiftly, counterparty risks must still be considered.
+While the withdrawal will usually be approved swiftly, counterparty risks must still be considered.
 After all, the FTX exchange halted customer withdrawals on November 8th, 2022.
 Three days later, FTX filed for voluntary Chapter 11 bankruptcy.
 Those who missed the cut-off point might never see their crypto coins again.

 Now consider the transaction process when using a decentralized crypto wallet.